 To Voice over IP Support, a separate voice VLAN is required.
 Port that connects the Cisco IP phone can be configured to use two separate VLANs.
 One for voice and another for data traffic.

 The link between IP phone and switch work like the trunk to carry both voice and data VLAN traffic.
-The Cisco IP Phone has three-port 10/100 switch.
+The Cisco IP Phone has a three-port 10/100 switch.
 These ports give dedicated connections to these devices:

 - Port-1 – This port connects the IP phone to the switch or other VoIP (Voice Over Internet Protocol) devices.